-We need a clean working area to shear that is well lit.
+We need a clean, well-lit working area to shear.
 It could be inside or outside.
-In the picture on the bottom, we are working in a clean and well lit up shearing area.
-We can shear on almost anything, but the cleaner the better for your fiber.
-We generally provide plywood, but if you have a tarp to lay down under the plywood that helps things stay cleaner.
-We will be shearing some jobs on a shearing table this year to make things easier on everyone.
+In the picture on the bottom, we are working in a clean and well-lit shearing area.
+We can shear on almost anything, but the cleaner surface, the better it will be for your fiber.
+We generally provide plywood, but if you have a tarp to lay down under the plywood, that also helps keep things cleaner.
 As mentioned above, lighting is beneficial and necessary for the shearing process.
-A source of electricity is also needed to power our clippers; we carry 50' of extension cords with us and will shear off of generator when necessary.
+A source of electricity is also needed to power our clippers; we carry 50' of extension cords with us and will use our generator for shearing, when necessary.

 Have Your Animals Ready

 Have your animals ready.
-We ask that at a minimum they be penned up in a small catch pen before we arrive.
-You can go ahead and get a few haltered and cleaned prior to our arrival.
+We ask that at a minimum, they be penned up in a small catch pen before we arrive.
+You can go ahead and get a few haltered and cleaned prior to our arrival, as well.
 If they have husbandry needs (toes trimmed, shots, teeth floated) one can do these in advance or we can do things for you during the process.
-Also, If you could train your animals to come and lay down at the shearing stations, that would be awesome!!! (:
+Also, If you could train your animals to come and lay down at the shearing stations, that would be awesome!!! (;

 Food & Water

 Lastly: It is helpful to keep your animals off water for 12 hours before shearing.
-This ensures dry, cleaner fiber since it won’t be urinated on during the shearing process.
+This ensures dry, cleaner fiber, as it won’t be urinated on, during the shearing process.
 This is especially important if you have show blankets that you are planning to show.